CarterSwain/Tell-Me-Something-Good/README.md

 The backend scrapes stories using BeautifulSoup, merges and deduplicates them, then returns a fresh mix of headlines via a `/api/news` endpoint.

-To reduce unnecessary scraping, results are cached in a local JSON file and only refreshed once every 24 hours.
+Cached results are stored in a JSON file and refreshed every 24 hours using a cron job.

 ---